Soy Canada shares progress at Annual General Meeting and confirms leadership

-Soy Canada members also welcomed a new board member, and confirmed the renewal of three board members for three-year terms:
+Soy Canada members also welcomed two new board members, and confirmed the renewal of four board members for three-year terms:

-- Jason McNaughton, nominated by Hensall Co-op, elected by food grade exporting members;
+- Dale Heide, nominated by Delmar Commodities, elected by processing members;

-- Mark Jorgensen, nominated by Delmar Commodities, elected by processing members; and,
+- Andrea Faubert, nominated by Corteva Agriscience, elected by seed company members;

-“It was a pleasure to work with Mark and an honour to congratulate him for his leadership in shaping the organization,” says McNaughton.
-“Mark brought a lot to the board table and contributed a lot to our work in Canada and abroad, he will be missed.”
+“It is an honour to recognize Ernie for his leadership in making Soy Canada what it is today,” says McNaughton.
+“Ernie brought a strong Western voice to the board table and contributed a lot to our work in Canada and abroad, he will be missed.”

-Soy Canada presented its Annual Report at the AGM, sharing the highlights of the 2021-2022 year and outlining how the organization worked towards the goals set out the industry’s strategic plan.
+Soy Canada presented its Annual Report at the AGM, sharing the highlights of the 2022-2023 year and outlining how the organization will support the industry in the future.
 The report shares how the organization delivered value for members and the soybean industry through leadership and collaboration.
-From the Northern Soybean Summit on the expansion and quality of northern soybeans to its inaugural market access committee meeting on pesticide and seed technology, Soy Canada brought together all aspects of the industry to create value through collaboration.
-Through Soy Canada, the industry connected with hundreds of customers in Japan and Southeast Asia through online seminars and launched a modernized food-grade variety finder that promotes Canada’s world leading genetics.
-Soybean priorities were also kept front and centre with political leadership through advocacy on container service and biofuel.
+From the record setting mission to the Indo-Pacific to the numerous member engagement events that helped shape the future of the organization and the industry, Soy Canada brought together all aspects of the sector to create value through collaboration.
+The industry took a substantial step forward with the launch of the Sustainable Canadian Soy program and charted a promising course forward for future research.
+Soybean priorities were also kept front and centre with through advocacy on container service and biofuel.
 You can read the full report here.

 Soy Canada is a national value-chain organization for the soybean sector, including seed companies, growers, exporters, and processors.
-Our membership is diverse, including small, medium and large businesses across the country.
-Created in 2014, we provide industry leadership on issues affecting the growth and profitability of the soybean sector, coordinate research efforts across the value chain and across the country, as well as lead on market access and market development efforts.
-Canada is a global leader in producing high quality, traceable, safe, and sustainable soybeans for world markets.
-Soybeans are among the top three most valuable crops in Canada, with 70% of production exported each year.
+Membership is diverse, including small, medium and large businesses across the country.
+Created in 2014, Soy Canada provides leadership on issues affecting the growth and profitability of the soybean sector, coordinate research efforts across the value chain and across the country, as well as lead on market access and market development efforts.